uw-advanced-robotics/aruw-vision-platform-2019/README.md

   - Investigate moving ballistics and odometry to main controller, and send only 3D position and velocity rather than turret aim.
 - Improve precision of frame and odometry timestamps (eliminate fudge factors)
 - Unit tests and simulations for all major components

+There are also plans and directions to improve individual modules as well located in their respective wikis: https://github.com/uw-advanced-robotics/aruw-vision-platform-2019/wiki